writethedocs/www/docs/conf/portland/2020/news/schedule.rst

 We're less than a month away from the first ever online Portland conference and we're working hard to make sure it'll be as welcoming and as fun as the in-person event you're probably familar with.

-Today we're announcing the full presentation schedule and the onnline platform we'll be hosting the conference on.
+Today we're announcing the full presentation schedule and the platform we'll be hosting the conference on.
+We are working on last minute details on a few more activities during the conference, so look for more that information in our next mailing.

 Conference platform
 --------------------

 The conference will be held on https://hopin.to/, which not only provides a stage for our amazing speakers, but also has integrated chat, unconference rooms with breakout calls, and impromptu 1-on-1 meetings.
-We're updating our welcome guide so it'll all feel familar before you've even arrived.
+We're updating our Welcome Wagon guide, to be released soon, so it'll all feel familiar before you've even arrived.

 Full presentation schedule
 --------------------------

 The conference website is now updated with the `talk schedule <https://www.writethedocs.org/conf/portland/{{year}}/schedule/>`_ for the main stage presentations, so you can start planning your time (and getting excited!) for the conference.
-We're excited to have Q&A after most talks
+We're excited to have live Q&A after most talks, which will come from your questions but be moderated by an MC.

 As always, we'll be running the `unconference <https://www.writethedocs.org/conf/portland/{{year}}/unconference/>`_, and `lightning talks <https://www.writethedocs.org/conf/portland/2019/lightning-talks/>`_ each day after lunch.